supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_09_ConfigureAndDeploySelfServicePasswordReset.md

     | |  Allan Deyoung |
     | | Bianca Pisani |

-5. To add the members, under **Members** please click no members selected and in the add member pane, please select the members mentioned in the above table.
+5. Under **Members** please click no members selected and in the add member pane, please select the members mentioned in the above table.

 6. Select **Create**.